 An image is a requirement of Google for all products in your data feed.
 If your pictures result in a 404 error, you may receive this error.
 Accepted formats are PNG, JPEG, non-animated GIF, BMP, etc. Don’t forget to note that apparel items require at least 250 x 250 pixels for an image.

 Double-check your image URLs before sending them in a feed to make sure they take you to the product’s image and check that if they follow Google’s requirements or not.

 Every merchant must pay attention to Google, as it has some content restrictions.
 For example, Google may consider any products as dangerous, such as ammunition, switchblades, firecrackers, etc. Many merchants fail to notice these restrictions because they are used to selling similar items on their website or to other channels.

 All restricted products should be removed from your data feed.
-This tedious process can be much less of pain if you use a feed plugin like WooCommerce Product feed.
+This tedious process can be much hassle-free if you use a feed plugin like WooCommerce CTX feed.
 You can create a rule to submit products where the name does not contain “firecrackers.”

-Moreover, WooCommerce Product Feed is highly customizable, having access to more than 100 merchant sites and also very responsive to user commands.
+Moreover, WooCommerce CTX Feed is highly customizable, has access to more than 100 merchant sites, and is very responsive to user commands.

 I hope this article will help you to avoid all the mentioned errors.
-You may have to miss out more sales and impressions if you take more time fixing Google Merchant Center errors.
-So, it’s up to you how you can handle.
+You may have to miss out on more sales and impressions if you take more time fixing Google Merchant Center errors.
+So, it’s up to you how you can handle it.

 - How To Setup WooCommerce Product Feed For Facebook Dynamic Ads

 - How To Create Product Groups In Google Shopping in 2022